-"What things are you talking about?" says Jesus in verse 19 "The things concerning Jesus of Nazareth, who was a Prophet mighty in deed and word before God and all the people, and how the chief priests and our rulers delivered Him to be condemned to death, and crucified Him."
+"What things are you talking about?" says Jesus in verse 19.
+They say to Him - "The things concerning Jesus of Nazareth, who was a Prophet mighty in deed and word before God and all the people, and how the chief priests and our rulers delivered Him to be condemned to death, and crucified Him."
 "But we were hoping that it was He who going to redeem Israel."
 "Indeed, besides all this, today is the third day since these things happened."
-Jesus now knows that these disciples are both very pained in their hearts that everything that Jesus had promised to do; redeem Israel and rise from the dead on the third day, had not been fulfilled.
+Jesus now knows that these disciples are both very pained in their hearts.
+They are pained that everything that Jesus had promised to do, to redeem Israel and to rise from the dead on the third day, had not been fulfilled.
+Or so they thought.
 Their boast had been in the Lord.
-He was "a Prophet mighty in deed and word before God."
-His good deeds even went before His good words and He was mighty in both.
+He was "a Prophet mighty in deed and word before

+God".
+In their minds His good deeds even went before His good words, and they were declaring that He was mighty in both.

 This was a good and commendation of Jesus.
-Jesus sees clearly that they had great hopes for the redemption of Israel, but He also sees that they do not understand the whole subject of His redemption rightly.
-They believed that Jesus would deliver them from the Roman rule and domination as a nation.
-But they did not understand the spiritual redemption of their souls and bodies unto God as involving the sufferings and death of their Lord.
+Jesus saw clearly that they had great hopes for the redemption of Israel, but He also saw that they did not understand the whole subject of His redemption rightly.
+They believed that He would deliver them from the Roman rule and domination as a nation.
+But they did not understand the things related to the spiritual redemption of their souls and bodies unto God; that those things would involve His sufferings and death.
+In a greater way than they could imagine.
 They were indeed hoping for Jesus to be raised from the dead.
-But then they thought, He would restore the kingdom to Israel.
+But then, they thought, if He was raised, He would restore the kingdom to Israel.
 They were looking at the things that Jesus came to do and to accomplish as applying more to their earthly state, than to their spiritual salvation and progress in holiness.
-This is an error that many people have fallen into.
-This is why the Lord reproves them in the way that He does.
-He is very interested in what His people hope for from Him.
+This is an error that many people fall into in our own day.
+This is why the Lord reproved them in the way that He did.
+He is very interested in what His people hope for, from Him.
 He is very interested in our faith in relation to what we think that He ought to do.